Telecominfraproject/wlan-cloud-ucentralgw/README.md

      "method" : "reboot" ,
      "params" : {
 	        "serial" : <serial number> ,
-	        "when" : <UTC time when to apply this config, 0 mean immediate, this is a suggestion>
+	        "when" : Optional - <UTC time when to reboot, 0 mean immediately, this is a suggestion>
      },
      "id" : <some number>
 }